Carrying a Concealed Weapon

 - The police made an illegal traffic stop–Many concealed carry cases stem from traffic stops.
 The police must have a valid reason to pull you over in the first place.
 An officer’s hunch that you might be doing something illegal is not enough.
 If the police pulled you over without the articulable suspicion that you were doing something illegal, any evidence obtained from that traffic stop may be suppressed from the prosecutor’s case.

 - The police searched your vehicle illegally–The police need your consent or probable cause to believe you are hiding something illegal in your car in order to search it.
-If the police had neither probable cause nor your consent when they searched your car, any concealed weapons they found may not be to prove your guilt in court.
+If the police had neither probable cause nor your consent when they searched your car, any concealed weapons they found may not be used to prove your guilt in court.

 - The police searched your person in violation of your rights–During a “stop and talk,” the police may pat you down if they have grounds to believe that you have a weapon and are posing a risk to their safety.
 If they have probable cause to arrest you, they may search you for weapons or for evidence of the crime of which you are suspected.
 If your lawyer can show that the arresting officer did not have reasonable grounds to pat you down or the probable cause to arrest you, the evidence he or she found during the search may not be admissible in court.